-Mr. Miles has been President and Chief Operating Officer and a director of the Company since the Merger.
-Prior to that time he served as President and Chief Operating that time he served as President and chief Operating Officer and a director of Old Dentsply commencing in January 1990.
+Mr. Miles was named Chief Executive Officer of the Company upon the resignation of Burton C. Borgelt from that position on January 1, 1996 and has been President and Chief Operating Officer and a director of the Company since the Merger.
+Prior to that time he served as President and Chief Operating Officer and a director of Old Dentsply commencing in January 1990.
 From January 1988 until December 1989, Mr. Miles served as Senior Vice President/ International Operations of Old Dentsply.
-He was Director of European Operations of Old Dentsply from May 1986 to December 1987, and from June 1985 to April 1986 he was General Manager of
+He was Director of European Operations of Old Dentsply from May 1986 to December 1987, and from June 1985 to April 1986 he was General Manager of Old Dentsply's York Laboratory Products Division (now known as the Trubyte Division).
+From 1978 to June 1985, Mr. Miles was employed in various capacities with Rhone-Poulenc, most recently as Senior Vice President--General Manager of its Systems Division.